Environmental responsibility: ethics, policy and action

 Students who studied this course also studied at some time:

-The details given here are for the module that starts in November 2014 and May 2015.
-We expect it to be available twice a year.
+The details given here are for the module that starts in May 2015.
+We expect it to be available once a year in May.

 How to register